 Dedicated to the late piano master Professor Longhair (that’s him in bronze just inside the entrance; rub his head for luck), Tip’s is, if not the New Orleans club, a major musical touchstone and a reliable place for top local and out-of-town roots, brass, jam, and rock bands from Wilco to Willie Nelson.
-If you can catch locals like Troy “Trombone Shorty” Andrews, Galactic, the Meters, the Nevilles, or especially Dr. John here, do not waver for a sec.
+If you can catch locals like Troy “Trombone Shorty” Andrews, Galactic, the Funky Meters, or especially Dr. John here, do not waver for a sec.

-It’s nothing fancy: four walls, buncha bars, wraparound balcony (often reserved for VIPs), and a stage (which, if you’re under 6 feet, isn’t easy to see from the back on busy nights).
+It’s nothing fancy: four walls, buncha bars, wraparound balcony (often reserved for VIPs), and a stage (which, if you’re under 6 feet, isn’t easy to see from the back on crowded nights).
 This uptown (location, not atmosphere) institution has good (loud) sound and air-con, and there’s usually some food truck action.
 Get advance tix for festival bookings (sure sell-outs) and other big-name acts, and plan on cabbing.